DenizenScript/DenizenPastingWebsite/README.md

 DenizenPastingWebsite
 ---------------------

-In-progress paste website for Denizen scripts and server logs.
+Paste website (like pastebin), primarily for Denizen scripts and server logs.

+### How To Run

+Designed for and tested on Debian Linux.

+- Make sure you have `screen` and `dotnet-5-sdk` available
+- Add a user for the service (via `adduser` generally, then `su` to that user)
+- Clone the git repo (`git clone https://github.com/DenizenScript/DenizenPastingWebsite`) and enter the folder
+- Call `./update.sh`
+- Will by default open on port 8096.
+To change this, edit `start.sh`

 ### Licensing pre-note: